 Free from the physics constraints, Space then is a function of Time.
 There, speed is not the best way to speed up the meeting, but a way of specifying everyone’s position within information.
 The Tunnel architecture created by each visitor determines the editing of the picture in the time of their moves and in the built space.

 How did I stumble into what feels like more than just a visual metaphor (for the post not yet written, this end photo description is what I write first, and now is turning into a blog post of it’s own).

-The post "On Hybridity and Disappearing Endpoints" was originally pulled from under moldy cheese at the back of the fridge at CogDogBlog (http://cogdogblog.com/2016/04/on-hybridity/) on April 21, 2016.
+The post "On Hybridity and Disappearing Endpoints" was originally emerged from the primordial ooze and first walked on land at CogDogBlog (https://cogdogblog.com/2016/04/on-hybridity/) on April 21, 2016.